Explore Our Services

 An advanced ADHD assessment incorporates neuropsychological testing, IQ, behavior analysis, multiple forms of continuous performance testing, input from parents and educators, and medication evaluation.
 We now incorporate virtual reality testing into our evaluations!

 ADHD testing has advanced greatly in the past few years, aided by continuous performance testing.
 We use multiple forms of these neuropsychological tests to evaluate visual and auditory attention as well as motion!
 We analyze impulsivity in depth.
 We are able to tailor recommendations to the precise amount of time your attention drifts.

 We provide very thorough neuropsychological evaluations to determine learning challenges, like dyslexia or dsygraphia.
 We start by providing a thorough assessment of learning differences.
-Then we searches for strengths.
+Then we search for strengths.
 Why do our learning challenges assessment focus on strengths?

 We work hard to create purposeful, dynamic recommendations.
 We need a realistic understanding of strengths to develop recommendations you or your child will actually follow.
 This will enhance compliance and success.